Jeevapriya14/MY_PORTFOLIO/README.md

 [Github Repository](https://github.com/Jeevapriya14/task-management-app.git)

-### As a Joint Secretary of Tech Society, organized hands-on workshops, including Codecraft with Us! and Build a React Web App with me!
+### - As a Joint Secretary of Tech Society, organized hands-on workshops, including Codecraft with Us! and Build a React Web App with me!
 And trained over 40+ students.
 [Workshop1-Build React web app with me!](https://www.linkedin.com/posts/jeevapriya-r_reactjs-workshopexperience-statemanagement-activity-7263961988681084928-Vz7b?utm_source=share&utm_medium=member_desktop)

 [Workshop2-Codecraft with Us!](https://www.linkedin.com/posts/jeevapriya-r_webdevelopment-techcommunity-workshopsuccess-activity-7235882233398444032-Zngg?utm_source=share&utm_medium=member_desktop)

+# ACCOMPLISHMENTS:
+- Cracked Round 1 of TCS CodeVita Season 12 and successfully qualified for Round 2.
+- Advanced to Round 2 of Tata Imagination Challenge.
+- Finalist among top 5 teams in the Gidy.ai MERN hackathon and served as a team lead.
+- Current Joint Secretary of TechSociety in the Web development community at Saveetha Engineering College.
+- Served as a Team lead in IBM Datathon, Accenture Innovation Challenge and Flipkart grid 5.0 ML Challenge.
+- Served as a School Pupil Leader and was awarded School topper in the HSC examination.

+# CERTIFICATIONS: